Career OpportunitiesWe're Hiring!

 Do you want to work in a compassionate, caring environment?

 The Victoria Brain Injury Society is dedicated to providing support, education and advocacy to people with brain injuries and their families.
 We pride ourselves on having a relaxed, positive office environment where people feel free to be themselves.
-You are the right person to join our team if you are used to wearing many hats, can remain grounded and calm despite being pulled in multiple directions and have experience doing front line social work.
+You are the right person to join our team if you are used to wearing many hats and can remain grounded and calm despite being pulled in multiple directions.

 Additional Skills and Attributes

 - Knowledge and understanding of acquired brain injury

 DUTIES AND RESPONSIBILITIES

 - Create a positive image of the Society by responding to inquiries via email, phone and walk-in’s, and effectively communicating information on programs and key messages to members, the public, other societies and government sectors

 - Liaise with and follow procedures for government and funding agencies to ensure the Society is meeting requirements to stay in good standing

 - Interface between VBIS and external providers, e.g. insurance agents, landlord, benefits provider on a day-to-day basis